itsmilado/myMental/README.md

 # 🧠 MyMental & BüroAssist

-**MyMental & BüroAssist** is a privacy-first productivity and mental wellness app.
-It combines AI-powered tools for managing mental health notes, bureaucratic documents, tasks, and appointments.
-Designed as a personal showcase project, it demonstrates full-stack development skills using modern tools and best practices.
+**MyMental** is a privacy-first productivity and mental wellness app.<br>
+It helps to keep track of mental health notes, important documents, tasks, and appointments, all in one place.
+Some features use AI, but you’re always in control of your data.<br>
+This is my personal project to learn, experiment, and show what I can build with a modern full-stack setup (Node.js, React, PostgreSQL, and more).
+Everything here is open source and a work in progress.<br>
+Currently, I’m working on:<br>
+[feat/transcribe] branch - feel free to peek or open an issue.

 ---